CEL Rule Conditions

 15. Add rule test API support so Light-Portal can validate CEL before publish.

-16. Add portal mode-based rule editing, a controlled CEL profile selector, and approval UX for stronger profile requests.
+16. Add CEL rule editing, a controlled CEL profile selector, and approval UX for stronger profile requests.

 17. Document runtime compatibility and Java parity requirements.